tanviranwarrafi/flutter-tabbar/README.md

 # TabBar Flutter

-This project is for learning how to use tabbar widget in Flutter App Development.
+This project is for learning how to use tabbar widget in Flutter App.

 ### - Flutter Tabbar